 6. Won’t this make my child’s schoolbag heavier?

 We are conscious of the issue of bag weight, particularly for our younger students.
-We are reviewing some different approaches that may help us to keep the weight down, including moving to electronic textbooks.
+We are reviewing some different approaches that may help to reduce bag weight, including moving to electronic textbooks.
 However, it would be wise to consider weight and size when choosing a device with your child; tablets and lighter laptops are significantly lighter than full-size laptops.
 We recommend that the weight of the device is less than 2kg.

 7. Will the students’ use of the internet be monitored at school?

 All student usage of the school’s network and internet connection is filtered.
 Their complete web history is also logged and able to be tracked.
-Parents need to be aware that if they provide their child with a device with direct 3/4G access, the school is unable to filter, log and monitor the student’s usage.
+Parents need to be aware that if they provide their child with a device with direct 3G/4G access, the school is unable to filter, log and monitor the

 8. Will students be able to recharge their device during the day?